sinyang/Android-Custom-Drawer-Layout/README.md

 After that I will clean up the code quite a bit.

-Anyone who comes across this is welcome to branch.
+Anyone who comes across this is welcome to branch/fork and edit.
+However, do NOT edit the master fork